devel0x/electronero/bounty/app/README.md

 ## Claiming Rewards

 Users accumulate points for completing tasks.
+Each referral a user brings in grants a 1% bonus multiplier on all future points they earn.
 Once a user reaches `REWARD_THRESHOLD` points they may issue a `POST` request to `/claim/{user_id}` or click the **Claim Reward** button on the homepage.
 The server records the claim and resets the user’s point